ThatLittleChicken/Nametag/README.md

 - Application elements - Uses of whitespace and borders to give distinct separation
 - Application text content - Consistent fonts and clear hierarchy
 - Application images - Images are dynamically sized

+## JavaScript Deliverable
+This deliverable implemented JavaScript, the application works by storing in local storage.
+Placeholder for future technologies were also added.
+- Login - Sign up button stores login info and log in button sends user to MyTag page.
+- Database - Stores user info for tag and retrieves them when on launch.
+Data is stored on local storage and will be replaced with the database.
+- WebSocket - setInterval periodically counts down for share link and updates user info data on tag page.
+This will be replaced with WebSocket.
+- Application logic - The MyTag preview changes based on new input.
+Share page links to Tag page and gets user info, displaying it.